• blogangle-right

 Continuous monitoring is a must for vendor management programs, but it can be a burdensome undertaking for your team.

-Tools like Secureframe help companies automatically monitor and rate their vendors’ security performance and automate security questionnaires that make the vendor management process all the more manageable.
+Tools like Secureframe help companies automatically monitor and rate their vendors’ security performance and automate security questionnaires that streamline the vendor management process.

 With Secureframe, you’ll have access to auditor-certified security questionnaires to help vet potential vendors seamlessly.
 Secureframe also offers up-to-date security reports of each vendor with risk levels and in-depth descriptions.

-Looking to safeguard your vendor relationships and better manage your security?
-Schedule a demo with our team today to see how we can fit your exact needs.
+Looking to safeguard your vendor relationships and better manage your cybersecurity?
+Schedule a demo with our team today to see how automation can support your needs.